ethersync/ethersync/README.md

     - As the **host**, run:

         ```bash
-        ethersync daemon --file=path/to/playground
+        ethersync daemon path/to/playground
         ```

         This will print an IP address and port (like `192.168.178.23:4242`), which others can use to connect to you.
-(It prints the local IP address by default, but you can also be reached using your public IP address.
-Right now, you might need to configure the host computer to open the port to the outside.
+(It prints the local and public IP address.
+Right now, if you want others to be able to join you from outside your local network, you might need to configure your router to enable port forwarding to your computer.
 A more convenient way to do that is planned.)

     - As a **peer**, specify the IP address and port of the host:

         ```bash
-        ethersync daemon --file=path/to/playground/file 192.168.178.23:4242
+        ethersync daemon path/to/playground/file --peer 192.168.178.23:4242
         ```

 3. Finally, open the file in Vim: